 7.6

-Used as backpacking lantern on AT overnight trips.
+Well suited as a backpacking lantern for AT-style overnight trips.
 Collapses to a chest pocket and weighs nothing in context of a loaded pack.
 The 150 lumens is adequate for single-tent cooking and reading.
 Hung from the ridgeline of a single-wall shelter, it lights the interior without waking a tent partner.

 2.6oz, collapses to nothing, $30 -- the lantern for ultralight backpackers who still want light